 But just because you follow the paleo lifestyle doesn’t mean you can’t hit the gym, too.
 Partaking in vigorous, high-intensity workouts incorporating cardio and strength training is important for the body.
 HIIT, for example, takes minimal time and produces huge benefits for health.

-- Increases metabolism after exercise has halted — Studies have shown that high intensity training can keep metabolism elevated for as long as 24 hours after exercise has stopped.
+- Increases metabolism after exercise has halted — Studies have shown that high-intensity training can keep the metabolism elevated for as long as 24 hours after exercise has stopped.

-- Improves body composition — Similar to performing moderate-intensity exercise, high intensity training has proven effective at reducing body fat.
+- Improves body composition — Similar to performing the moderate-intensity exercise, high-intensity training has proven effective at reducing body fat.
 Specifically, one study found that subjects doing 20 minutes of HIIT 3 times per week lost an average of 2 kgs of body fat in just 12 weeks without inducing dietary changes.

 - Improves oxygen consumption — Oxygen consumption refers to the ability of muscles to use oxygen efficiently.
 Traditionally, endurance training has been the go-to for increasing O2 consumption, but HIIT has shown to also be highly effective.
 A study found that doing HIIT 4 times per week can increase oxygen consumption by up to 9%.

 If you’re interested to know more about the paleo lifestyle and activity, check out our article here.

 6 ideas to get your outdoor workout started

 To start, pick a few exercises you’d like to do to make a circuit.
 If you’re just starting out, start with lower intensity and fewer sets.
 As your body becomes more accustomed to exercising, slowly start to increase the intensity and number of circuits you do.